Our staff offers comprehensive care for patients and families with neurologic conditions.

 This generally consists of an extensive history, general medical, neurological and specialty examination lasting an hour.
 Following this initial evaluation, a patient may then require no further testing, or may require one or more of the following evaluations:

-These tests are designed to elicit disturbances in memory and thinking.
+These tests are designed to elicit disturbances in cognition.
 Just as a cardiac stress test is helpful in diagnosis, treatment and prevention of heart diseases and heart attacks, appropriately administered and properly interpreted neurocognitive tests are invaluable in brain dysfunction.
 Depending on the symptoms, individual tests are selected to best evaluate each associated brain area.
 Testing lasts about four to five hours.
+Cognitive testing may be abnormal in a variety of conditions including brain injury, stroke, menopause, stress and depression, chronic pain, aging, attention deficit and dementia.

 Brain imaging includes both structural (CT scan or MRI scan) and functional imaging (SPECT or PET scan).
-CT or MRI scans are performed to rule out ‘mini-strokes’ or other structural causes for memory loss.
-At times, these strokes are ‘silent’, manifesting mainly with memory loss, rather than paralysis or other such difficulties.
+CT or MRI scans are performed to rule out strokes, tumors or other structural causes for neurologic dysfunction.
+Sometimes, these lesions are ‘silent’, manifesting mainly with subtle neurologic changes, rather than obvious features such as paralysis.

 SPECT or PET scans evaluate brain functioning rather than structure.
 These scans measure blood flow to brain regions or the use of nutrients by areas of the brain.
 Such scans help pinpoint areas of difficulty when an MRI or CT scan is normal.
 Other functional imaging techniques include functional MRI.
 Generally, functional imaging of the brain is not performed routinely, but only in a subset of patients with memory difficulties, where there may be diagnostic difficulties.
 For the genetic counseling and caregiver support programs, the consultation will be geared to address these issues and will not usually involve testing.
 Instead information about the affected family member will be needed to answer an individual’s concerns.